Search

 Dave Griffiths

-Dave Griffiths serves as Vice President of Development Patient Assistance Funds for Accessia Health, having joined the organization in November 2021.
+Dave Griffiths serves as Vice President of Development for Accessia Health, having joined the organization in November 2021.
 He is responsible for identifying, developing, and managing fundraising and strategic partnerships with large corporations to increase patient assistance opportunities in Accessia’s specific disease programs.
 He joins the organization after more than 20 years of working in the nonprofit industry combining his expertise in strategic corporate relations and alliance partnerships with fundraising and employee engagement for national and global nonprofits.

 Originally from Dublin, Ireland, Dave has spent the last five years as a global partnership consultant for several European-based companies and international nonprofits.
 Outside of Accessia Health, Dave serves on the boards of several global volunteer organizations.
 He has also led strategic fundraising and partnership development training for many companies and nonprofit organizations, including the Resource Alliance U.K. and the U.S. Consulate General of Ireland office.
 Dave arrived in the US to play soccer at the University of Kentucky, where he not only earned his degree but met and married his wife, Brooke, a proud Brain Tumor Survivor.
 They have three children and live in Louisville, Kentucky.